tychen742/dataSciencePy/computer-setup.md

 Download and install [Python](https://www.python.org/downloads/){:target="_blank"} (choose one minor version[^1] behind the current version; e.g., if the current version is 3.13, download 3.12 instead).

 ### Python Virtual Environments
 A Python virtual environment allows the developer to work separately from the system-installed Python.
 Specific Python version and required software dependencies (site-packages) are kept together in individual projects.
-Inside your project folder, create a virtual environment by python -m venv /path/to/new/virtual/environment
+Inside your project folder, create a virtual environment by entering `python -m venv /path/of/virtual/environment` (as a convention use `.venv` for path) in the command line.

 ### pip and PyPI
 pip is the package installer for Python and is shipped with Python.